 To Prime Minister Theresa May and Home Secretary Amber Rudd:

-They include Mylee Billingham, aged just 8, who was stabbed to death at her home in Brownhills in January, and Jasmine Forrester, 11, who lost her life after being stabbed at a house in Wolverhampton.
+Mylee Billingham, aged just 8, was killed at her home in Brownhills in January, and Jasmine Forrester, 11, lost her life at a house in Wolverhampton.

 Something must be done to stop the wave of violence that continues to blight the region.

 It is a tragedy that so many young people are losing their lives to violence, but the wider public perception is that nothing is being done to stop it.

 The crime rate in the West Midlands has increased by 14 per cent over the past year, with particularly steep rises for violent crimes involving weapons.